cookpad/puree-android/README.md

 ![](http://upload.wikimedia.org/wikipedia/commons/thumb/4/47/Pfarr_Log_House.jpg/800px-Pfarr_Log_House.jpg)

-LogHouse is accommodation that have buffering, retrying... and more functions

 ## Description

+**Sending logs from mobile app is difficult, isn't it?**

 It is inefficient that send logs every time events are fired.
+So you should implement buffering, retrying, validation, ... and more functions.

-LogHouse provides some functions like below
+LogHouse is a data collector for unified logging layer, which provides some functions like below

 - Buffering
  - Store logs on local storage until log was sent.